 Research & Development Tax Relief is an HMRC incentive on corporation tax, aimed at stimulating innovation and development in UK industries.

-The Government wants to encourage businesses to invest in new technologies and scientific development, and so they offer generous reliefs and credits for companies who participate in some form of R&D.
+The Government wants to encourage businesses to invest in new technologies and scientific development, and so they offer generous reliefs and credits for companies that participate in some form of R&D.

 With these reliefs, businesses can substantially reduce their corporation tax liability, eliminate it all together, or even receive a cash lump sum back from HMRC.